MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 Myorobot are a simple twisted pair wires.
 The two FlexRay signal lines are referred to as **FRp** (FlexRay Plus, the positive signal) and **FRm** (FlexRay Minus, the negative signal).
-The FlexRay cable provided with your Myorobotic system is shown in :numref:`its-figure`.
+The FlexRay cable provided with your Myorobotic system is shown in :numref:`EAESS_its-figure`.
 The pink cable is used for the FRp and the green cable for the FRm signal.
 The MYO-Ganglions feature two pairs of FlexRay connections (see Figure [fig:MyoGanglionConnectivity]) which affords easy daisy-chaining of multiple MYO-Ganglions.

-.. _its-figure:
+.. _EAESS_its-figure:
 .. figure:: /Electronics/img/FlexRayCablewithlabels.png
    :align: center

    The FlexRay cable used for Myorobotic system: green is the FRm signal, pink the FRp signal.

-.. _fifth-section:
+.. _EAESS_fifth-section:

 Motor Driver
 ============

 In order to drive the MYO-Muscles, a motor driver board is provided.
-This is illustrated in :numref:`our-figure`.
+This is illustrated in :numref:`EAESS_our-figure`.
 The motor driver board is supplied with 24V and communicates with the MYO-Ganglion via a 5MHz SPI connection.
 It provides sockets to connect the MYO-Muscle motor as well as a further connection for the spring-displacement sensor.
 For